JohnCselcuk/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/85411967/132782183-2a4a749b-2f8a-4f46-9818-b48e0027db76.png)

 # Outcomes Based on Goals Explanation
-Some of the limitations on the dataset may include incomplete data.
 Although the data is complete for each campaign that is inputted in our spreadsheet, we may have missing data for campaigns that were never recorded.
-Additionally, we do have a few outliers within the dataset.
-Without further analysis, we are currently unable to determine the cause of these outliers.
+For more results and analysis we will need more data to get new results.

+Thank you for your time and Consideration,

+John